Skip to main content

 Collection remains on show

 Renovation work will begin in the spring of 2026.
-The museum will close on 22 April 2025, right after the Easter holidays, and reopening is scheduled for 2029.
+The museum will close on Saturday 26 April 2025 and the reopening is scheduled for 2029.
 During the closure, an important share of the collection - including its many masterpieces - will remain on show to the Antwerp and (inter)national public.

 In addition, a sophisticated loan policy will ensure that masterpieces from Fritz's collection remain on display in other (national and international) museums.
 Museum Mayer van den Bergh, for example, has a collaboration with the prestigious Musée de Cluny.
 As of late 2027, some of the so-called 'Micheli Collection', Fritz's largest and most expensive art purchase ever, will be on display in Paris.